arogaki/CS303_Final_ASN/README.md

 ## 🏁 Winning & Losing

 ### Victory Conditions
-- Collect all regular pellets in the maze
+- Collect all pellets in the maze
 - Achieve the highest score possible
 - Survive with remaining lives for bonus satisfaction